Florida Senate Bill 266: Student protests

 Akin to Florida's Parental Rights in Education Act, students have been the most prominent demographic group opposed to the bill.
 Protests against the bill were noted to start almost immediately after the legislation was first introduced.
 Protests were first noted at Florida International University (FIU), Florida State University (FSU), the University of Florida (UF), and the University of South Florida (USF).
-A smaller protest was also staged at the University of Central Florida (UCF). and protests are additionally planned at Florida Atlantic University on March 15, 2023.
+A smaller protest was also staged at the University of Central Florida (UCF), and protests were additionally held at Florida Atlantic University (FAU) and Florida Gulf Coast University (FGCU).

 On March 7, 2023, at USF, students rallied and sat in outside a board of trustees meeting, to which the board seemed receptive to.
 The students outside dropped a banner off of a parking garage which read "stop house bill 999", and both outside and during the sit in, signs reading "Stop Death-Santis" and "Black Lives Matter" were held by students.
 Inside the board meeting, a letter signed by 30 university student organizations stated that the bill would restrict funding to an untold number of activities and organizations.
-The immediately previous Monday, the University of South Florida was also the site of a violent protest against the law staged by the Tampa Bay Students for a Democratic Society.
-Three students and one university employee were arrested during a march from the Marshall Student Center to the Patel Center for Global Solutions for "causing a loud disturbance" and battery of law enforcement.
-The students demanded to see university president Rhea Law, and police claimed that the protest turned into a physical altercation despite their attempts to deescalate.
+The previous Monday, the University of South Florida was also the site of a protest, in which three students and one university employee were arrested for "causing a loud disturbance" and battery of law enforcement.

-In Tallahassee, Florida's state capital and the home of FSU, a protest against the bill was held on March 6 and organized by students, albeit carefully managed to avoid a repeat of the arrests from the USF.
-While mostly organized by students, FSU's Black Student Union and Women Student Union all supported the protest along with other groups who could potentially be deemed at risk.
+FSU and FAMU students organized a protest against the bill in Tallahassee, the capital of Florida, on March 6, 2023.
+Groups who considered themselves at-risk due to the bill, including the FSU Black Student Union and Women Student Union, supported this protest.
 FSU students' protests were additionally supported by Democratic politicians serving in the Florida legislature.
 Many of the students at the protest expressed their opposition to the bill was rooted in either FSU's tradition for activism, the danger that the bill would pose to some groups' funding, or to protest the censorship of education.
 Students from other public Florida universities were noted to have travelled to Tallahassee to join the FSU protest.
+Students at New College of Florida, in Sarasota, protested on May 15, 2023, outside the campus building where DeSantis signed SB266.

+Students also opposed the bill outside of Florida.
+Technician, North Carolina State University's student-run newspaper, blasted the bill and labelling it as white supremacy "at its finest".
+Technician further condemned the bill for including the board's ability to remove professors at will, which would enable schools to "bully" out professors for holding differing views.